 The answer starts with retrieval, reduction, structure and signal ranking.

-Noah should only claim benchmark strength where comparables genuinely exist.
+Noah should only claim strongest coverage where evidence depth and comparables genuinely exist.

 Broader questions can still be answered directionally without pretending false precision.

-Where no benchmark or exploratory mode fits, Noah designs the pipeline — feeds, transforms, output — and tells you when the data simply isn’t there.
+Where no established or developing mode fits, Noah designs the pipeline — feeds, transforms, output — and tells you when the data simply isn’t there.

 Ask a question from the perspective you need, and Noah will structure the answer accordingly.